Frank Shorter Fun Run

-On Monday, July 15, Mylinda Ogundipe, our Program Support Manager, will be holding her first Nurturing Healthy Sexual Development (NHSD) Training.
-Mylinda became a certified trainer this spring, and we now offer NHSD for FREE!
+Mylinda Ogundipe, our Program Support Manager, became a certified trainer for Nurturing Healthy Sexual Development in the spring of 2013.
 If you are interested in setting up a training for your group or organization, feel free to give us a call at 701-223-9052.

 (Updated July 12, 2013)

 Summer is coming.
 Many caregivers and parents wonder: What kind of supervision do children need; when is it OK to leave a child home alone; when is a child old enough to go without direct supervision?

 Contact PCAND for a free copy of the easy-to-read brochure, HOME ALONE: IS YOUR CHILD READY?
 You can reach us at 701.223.9052, 1.800.403.9932 (toll-free in North Dakota), or info @ pcand.org.